 An avid chamber musician, Dr. Lowe performs in several chamber groups in the southeast.
-Recently, along with her clarinetist husband, she formed the Geldrich-Lowe Duo.
+Recently, along with her clarinetist husband Peter Geldrich, she formed the Geldrich-Lowe Duo.
 In July of 2018, the duo was a featured performance group at the International Clarinet Association’s Clarinetfest in Ostend, Belgium.
 Furthermore, the Geldrich-Lowe duo has teamed up with pianist Joshua Pifer to form a trio, and over the past year have performed their program titled "All Combinations" at the University of Arizona, Valdosta State University, the University of Florida, and the Auburn Museum of Fine Arts.
 Dr. Lowe is also a member of the Anon Ensemble, a flute, viola, and bassoon trio.
 In April 2015, the ensemble was featured in an online premiere of Eva Kendrick's “Juntos” at the 20th Anniversary Congress of the International Alliance of Women in Music (IAWM).
 Kendrick's “Juntos” was the recipient of the Judith Lang Zaimont Prize for the IAWM 2014 New Music Search.
 She is a founding member of the Scirocco Quartet which has performed to high praise throughout the southeast and southwest.
 The group was featured ensemble at the National Flute Association Conference, Florida Flute Convention, and Symphony at the Museum Series in Albany, Georgia.
 She is also a member of the American Chamber Winds, an acclaimed chamber music group led by Dr. David Waybright that has performed in numerous concert tours across Europe and Brazil.

-Dr. Lowe has recently performed the Mozart and Beethoven quintets for piano and winds in addition to Peter Winkler's "Gili's Music for bassoon and cello" at the 2019 International Double Reed Society Conferences.
-Her most recent performances were with VSU’s Azalea String Quartet at the 2016 IDRS Conference in Columbus, Georgia and with the Ragin’ Reeds Quartet at the 2015 IDRS Conference in Tokyo, Japan.
+Dr. Lowe has recently performed the Mozart and Beethoven quintets for piano and winds in addition to Peter Winkler's "Gili's Music for bassoon and cello" at the 2019 International Double Reed Society Conference.
+Past performances include a chamber music recital with VSU’s Azalea String Quartet at the 2016 IDRS Conference in Columbus, Georgia and with the Ragin’ Reeds Quartet at the 2015 IDRS Conference in Tokyo, Japan.
 Dr. Lowe has participated in the Sarasota Music Festival and International Music Festival in Burgos, Spain.
 Also, she has performed at the prestigious Campos do Jordão International Music Festival (Brazil).
 She has premiered contemporary works for the bassoon at the Florida Electroacoustic Music Festival as well as the Third Practice Electroacoustic Music Festival in Richmond, Virginia.
 Additionally, Dr. Lowe has been a featured soloist with the Valdosta Symphony Orchestra on Mozart's Bassoon Concerto and recently performed as bassoon soloist in Michael Daugherty’s "Dead Elvis" with both with the Albany (GA) Symphony Orchestra and UF New Music Ensemble.

 Currently, Dr. Lowe is the principal bassoonist of the Albany (GA) Symphony Orchestra.
 She has performed with preeminent orchestras in the southeast such as the Jacksonville Symphony Orchestra, Florida Orchestra, Charleston Symphony Orchestra, Hilton Head Symphony Orchestra, Columbus Symphony, Sinfonia Gulf Coast, and Macon Symphony.
 For six seasons, she was principal bassoonist of the Gainesville Chamber Orchestra (now known as the Gainesville Orchestra) and for eight seasons served as principal bassoonist in the Valdosta Symphony Orchestra, 2014 recipient of the American Prize for Best Community Orchestra.

 She is passionate about presenting clinics for music educators and bassoonists with the intent of sharing tips, techniques, and triumphs for successful bassoon playing.
 In December 2019, she looks forward to giving an interactive session titled "Building Beginning Bassoonists" at the 2019 Midwest Clinic in Chicago, Illinois.
 Over the past several years, Dr. Lowe has been a co-presenter in a clinic titled “Be Not Afraid!
 Double Reeds Made Accessible: A Quick Start Session for Music Educators” at both the Georgia and Florida Music Educators Association Conferences.
 Recently, her article “Venting on the Bassoon” was published in The Instrumentalist Magazine.